Timsty1/FineCLIP/README.md

 ## Data Preparation

 The main ablation experiments are conducted using images from [COCO](https://cocodataset.org/#home) and [Flickr](https://shannon.cs.illinois.edu/DenotationGraph/) datasets.
-Please prepare datasets and organize them like the
-following:

 Please donwload and organize datasets like the following:

 ```text
 CLIPSelf/
 ├── data